sormond/diffexp/README.md

     ./diffexp.py -1 sampleA.txt -2 sample2.txt -p plot -d datatable

 Running this script creates 'plot.pdf' and 'datatable.csv' and adds to the working directory.
 A warning will appear: 'Warning: Expession values were zero from both samples for gene ['EfM3.000130'], p-values will be 'NaN' for these and they will not appear on the plot".
 This indicates that the gene with expression values of '0' for each sample are not included in the analysis.

+The example file 'sampleBprime' contains the following:

+* A gene which is not found in sampleA.txt ('EfM3.blimey')
+* Two read values which are not in numerical form ('1e8' and 'bob')

+Running the above code with sampleBprime.txt in place of sampleB.txt will call an error message 'Error: Gene labels are not identical in expression value files loaded'.
+The order of the genes in sampleBprime.txt is not identical to sampleA.txt (e.g. EfM3.000010 is at the bottom and not the top of the list), but this will not effect the program as the script does not require identical genes to be in the same order.